Skip to main content

 Due to the volatility of the freight market, using simple historical averages to predict current rates will often produce inaccurate and partial results.
 AI models use advanced statistical analysis to make predictions and measure the Confidence of those predictions.
 They also deal with data scarcity in a much more consistent and controlled way than plain averages.
 Predictive models can take into account many different features of a load, identify correlations that would be difficult to the human eye to recognize, and provide a rate that has considered all of those features.

-Greenscreens automates the process of statistical analysis in order to deliver you reliable and easy-to-read rate predictions.
+Triumph automates the process of statistical analysis to provide reliable and easy-to-read rate predictions.

 Training and Selecting a Prediction Model